kupusc/deprivation/README.md

 This module facilitate *whitebox* and *blackbox* testing (binding it with conventional UT and MT paradigms) of *nodejs* applications.

+ > We define a module as a folder with implementations.

 - *whitebox unit*
   - 'grants' a full access to an object, without the need to export everything in order to test it. useful e.g. in *TDD* (test small increments without exposing every method), and writing fine-grained tests.